firefox-devtools/ux/README.md

 - @Thiago
 - @Raulinga
 - @Gabiskandar

-+more, will add you as you join slack
++ more, will add you as you join slack

 ## Mozilla People